Mec-iS/staticwebpage/posts/004_beyond_cosine_similarity.md

 - Build with `ArrowSpaceBuilder` on encoder outputs and persist the artifact for reuse across τ modes to support apples‑to‑apples comparisons.
 - Run the three‑mode search for shared top‑k, compute `NDCG@10` against cosine, and log tail statistics to track long‑rank quality over time.
-- More comparative tests can be run to sweep the space of taumode (preliminary tests suggest that "Average Tail/Head Ratios" for Taumode (τ=0.22) is 0.9824 ± 0.0064)
+- More comparative tests can be run to sweep the space of taumode (preliminary tests suggest that "Average Tail/Head Ratios" for taumode (τ=0.22) is 0.9824 ± 0.0064)

 ## Next steps